Skip to main content

 Build a multiplayer game for the Rune platform and its millions of players.
 Rune handles netcode, servers, voice chat, matchmaking, spectating, and much more.

-npx rune-games-cli@latest create
+npx rune@latest create

 After this, you'll have a multiplayer Tic Tac Toe game running.